fulltilt/poke-trades/README.md

 Shortcomings
 -only main variants.
-Basically, official checklist so won't have variations like cosmos -the prices are by TCGPlayer market but sometimes those fields are null.
+Basically, official checklist so won't have variations like cosmos -the prices are by TCGPlayer market but sometimes those fields are null so have to go by another field which sometimes results in some weird results when sorting.
 Tried to go by low but there are some entries that are obviously off so sticking to market.
-If price is null, check eBay last solds for comps
+If price is null, check eBay last solds for comps.
+If it already hasn't happeed yet, there will be an ability to manually change the price during a trade -English only
--English only

 https://tocalai.medium.com/pagination-on-tanstack-table-under-next-js-787ed03198a3